airshipit/drydock/docs/source/API.rst

 POST nodefilter
 ^^^^^^^^^^^^^^^

-The Nodes API will provide a list of node names based on site_design.
-This API requires site_design in the POST body with an optional node_filter to return the node names.
+The Nodes API will provide a list of node names based on design_ref.
+This API requires design_ref in the POST body with an optional node_filter to return the node names.

 bootdata